rfeinman/Torch-ARPACK/README.md

 ### Appendix: CPU / CUDA partial eigensolver index

 Here I keep track of the available CPU & CUDA libraries for solving partial eigenvalue problems.
-Using LAPACK terminology, the specifier `range = 'I'` refers to the problem of locating a subset of eigenpairs by index (e.g. find the largest 5 pairs) and `range = 'V'` locating by value (e.g. find all eigenpairs with values in range [low, high].)
+Using LAPACK terminology, the specifier `range = 'I'` refers to the problem of locating a subset of eigenpairs by index (e.g. find the largest 5 pairs) and `range = 'V'` locating by value (e.g. find all eigenpairs with values in range [low, high]).
+All tools currently implemented in Torch ARPACK concern the former.

 #### Approximate solvers